2015 Ford Edge problems

 The issue was also known with the 2007 model year.
 Reports say that the transmission would suddenly collapse mid-drive and often followed up with a stalled engine.

-Defective Fuel Tank
+Ford Edge Problems #6: Defective Fuel Tank

 Commonly spread through the 2009 and 2010 models of the Ford Edge, the defective fuel tanks were hazardous.
 When left unchecked, it often proved to be a fire risk.
 The salt exposure caused the fuel tank to rust.
 This caused leaks at the fuel tank seam weld beneath the mounting reinforcement brackets.

 Ford announced a recall for the issue in October 2015.
 When submitted to a licensed dealer, a free check-up was done.
-If the corrosion was beyond repair, the fuel tank was replaced, and if no damage was noted, a corrosion preventing substance was applied and the tank was cleaned.
+If the corrosion was beyond repair, the fuel tank was replaced, and if no damage was noted, a corrosion-preventing substance was applied and the tank was cleaned.

 When looking at the above problems with the previous model years of the Ford Edge, going through the 2015 Ford Edge problems doesn’t seem half as bad.
 But newer models seem better.